davidtwco/rfcs/text/0000-build-std.md

 any nightly features to build the standard library (if this iteration of build-std is eventually stabilised).

+*See the following sections for rationale/alternatives:*
+- [*Why prevent rustc from loading root dependencies from the sysroot?*][why-prevent-rustc-from-loading-root-dependencies-from-the-sysroot]
+- [*Why use `noprelude` with `--extern`?*][why-use-noprelude-with-extern]
+- [*Why rebuild the standard library automatically?*][why-rebuild-the-standard-library-automatically]
+- [*Why not always rebuild when the profile changes?*][why-not-always-rebuild-when-the-profile-changes]
+- [*Why not ship a debug profile `rust-std`?*][why-not-ship-a-debug-profile-rust-std]
+- [*Why use the lockfile of the `rust-src` component?*][why-use-the-lockfile-of-the-rust-src-component]
+- [*Why default to assuming the pre-built standard library is the release profile? *][why-default-to-assuming-the-pre-built-standard-library-is-the-release-profile]
+- [*Why respect the profile of the standard library workspace?*][why-respect-the-profile-of-the-standard-library-workspace]
+- [*Why merge the user's profile and the standard library workspace's profile?*][why-merge-the-users-profile-and-the-standard-library-workspaces-profile]
+- [*Why not allow profile overrides to override the standard library's dependencies?*][why-not-allow-profile-overrides-to-override-the-standard-librarys-dependencies]
+- [*Why not build the standard library in incremental?*][why-not-build-the-standard-library-in-incremental]
+- [*Why not produce a `dylib` for the standard library?*][why-not-produce-a-dylib-for-the-standard-library]
+- [*Why also build `proc_macro`, `test` and `profiler_builtins`?*][why-also-build-proc_macro-test-and-profiler_builtins]
+- [*Why not globally cache builds of the standard library?*][why-not-globally-cache-builds-of-the-standard-library]
+- [*Why permit breakage of nightly build-std users using tier three targets?*][why-permit-breakage-of-nightly-build-std-users-using-tier-three-targets]

 ### Vendored `rust-src`
 [vendored-rust-src]: #vendored-rust-src